 Basic Training:

-I entered the Army (Active Duty) in July of 1997.
-I was fresh out of High School and ready to take on the world.
-That is, until I arrived at Fort Benning, Georgia for my Infantry Basic Training.
-I won’t lie, it was a complete culture shock for me.
+I entered the Army (Active Duty) in July 1997.
+I was fresh out of High School and ready to take on the world—until I arrived at Fort Benning, Georgia, for my Infantry Basic Training and Advanced Individual Training (AIT).
+I will not lie; it was a complete culture shock for me.
 I needed that.

 First Duty Station: